Synergy (song)

 "Synergy" is a song by American rock band Dance Gavin Dance.
-It was released as the lead single from their upcoming tenth studio album, Jackpot Juicer, to digital and streaming platforms on March 24, 2022, on Rise Records.
+It was released as the lead single from their tenth studio album, Jackpot Juicer, to digital and streaming platforms on March 24, 2022, on Rise Records.
 It was written by the band with additional guitar parts from Louie Baltazar of American post-hardcore band Wolf & Bear and features guest vocals from Rob Damiani of English rock band Don Broco.
 It is the band's first release to feature Andrew Wells of American post-hardcore band Eidola as an official member since joining as a touring guitarist in 2015 and is their final song to be released before Tim Feerick's death.

 Background and recording

 Prior to the band's Afterburner Tour in September and October 2021, Dance Gavin Dance began recording material for their follow-up to Afterburner (2020), in April.
 On June 19, 2021, lead vocalist Tilian Pearson shared a behind-the-scenes studio preview of "Synergy" at producer Kris Crummett's studio in Portland, Oregon.
 The song features a verse from Rob Damiani of English rock band Don Broco and additional guitar parts from Louis Baltazar of the post-hardcore band Wolf & Bear.
 Speaking on the song, drummer Matthew Mingus said "This song features all the components that are [required] for a tasty DGD treat – epic technical guitars, catchy melodies and groovy drum parts."